Ignition Default Installation Directories

 Upgrading a Redundant Pair

 There are a few extra things to consider when upgrading a redundant pair of Gateways.
-When performing the upgrade locally, the order of the upgrade technically doesn't matter.
-However, we recommend upgrading the Master first.
+When performing the upgrade locally, we recommend upgrading the Master first.
 This allows the Backup to take over when the Master is down for an upgrade, and the Master can resume operations when it comes back online.
 At this point the Backup can be upgraded without interruption.
 The same considerations mentioned above should also be applied to the redundant pair, but you only need a Gateway Backup file from the Master Ignition Gateway.

 If the upgrade will be performed remotely using the Enterprise Administration Module, then the Backup Gateway should be upgraded first.
 This allows the EAM controller to manually tell clients/sessions to communicate with the newly upgraded Backup Gateway, even though the Master will be a different version, allowing time to upgrade the Master.